2014 New York Giants season: Week 4: at Washington Redskins

 This would be the Giants largest margin of victory since their 42-7 win over the Eagles in 2012.
 It was also head coach Tom Coughlin's 100th win as coach of the Giants.

 Week 5: vs. Atlanta Falcons

 Rookie Odell Beckham Jr. would record his 1st NFL touchdown in this game.

 Week 6: at Philadelphia Eagles

-The Giants were dominated from start to finish as the Eagles routed them 27-0.
-It was only the second time this season that an NFL team failed to score in a game (the Jets were shut out 31-0 in Week 5 against the Chargers).
-The loss snapped the Giants' 3 game winning streak as their overall record fell to 3-3.
+The Giants were dominated from start to finish as the Eagles routed them 27–0.
+It was only the second time this season that an NFL team failed to score in a game (the Jets were shut out 31–0 in Week 5 against the Chargers).
+The loss (their fourth shutout loss in last three seasons) snapped the Giants' 3 game winning streak as their overall record fell to 3–3.

 Week 7: at Dallas Cowboys

-Larry Donnell had 2 fumbles in the second half, and the defense wasn't able to stop Tony Romo.
+Larry Donnell lost 2 fumbles in the fourth quarter, and the defense wasn't able to stop Tony Romo and the Cowboys offense who scored on three of their first four possessions in the second half.